Student Activities & Athletics

 The Student Representation Fee of $2.00 is an optional fee for the purpose of providing student government representatives the means to travel and attend conferences to enhance their goal in bringing forth the students’ view at city, county, and district governments, as well as state legislative offices and other government agencies.

-MPC student organizations and clubs give students the ability to provide each other with diverse new experiences beyond the classroom.
-They provide MPC students with an opportunity to organize, meet and work together as a group.
+MPC student organizations (clubs) give students the ability to provide networking and diverse new experiences beyond the classroom.
+They provide students with an opportunity to organize, meet and work together as a group to host events, attend field trips, host fundraisers and much more.
+Student organizations are very diverse and can represent many different areas.
+Clubs can be social, creative, recreational, educational, religious, sport-oriented, honor societies, and political in nature.
 A common interest is what brings students together to form a student organization.

-Students should contact the Student Activities Coordinator in the Student Activities Office (831-646-4192) for information.
+Students can contact the Student Activities Coordinator in the Student Activities Office (831-646-4192) for information.

 Student Trustee

 The Student Trustee serves in a very influential position on campus.
 Serving for one full year beginning on July 1 as a member of the Monterey Peninsula College District Governing Board of Trustees, the Student Trustee may cast an advisory vote.
-The Governing Board is responsible for the “development, management, control and operation of all properties, programs, policies and procedures of the District and College.”
+The Governing Board is responsible for the “development of policies that govern the District and College.”
 The Student Trustee is also a voting member of ASMPC (Associated Students of Monterey Peninsula College).

-Students who are interested in learning more about this position should contact the Student Activities Office or the Superintendent/President of the College.
+Students who are interested in learning more about this position should contact the Student Activities Office.

 Intercollegiate Athletics

 Monterey Peninsula College offers intercollegiate athletic teams for men and women in fourteen sports.
-The seven men’s sports are football, basketball, baseball, golf, soccer, cross country, and track and field.
-The seven women’s sports are basketball, volleyball, beach volleyball, softball, tennis, cross country, and track and field.
+The six men’s sports are football, basketball, baseball, soccer, cross country, and track and field.
+The six women’s sports are basketball, volleyball, beach volleyball, softball, cross country, and track and field.
 Monterey Peninsula College is a member of the Coast Conference which includes seventeen community colleges located between Monterey in the south and San Francisco at the north.